What coloured bag should I use for garbage?

 How do I dispose of my Christmas tree?

 Residents of the Municipality of the District of Lunenburg and the Towns of Bridgewater and Mahone Bay can click here for Christmas tree collection dates.
 Trees cannot be collected during other times of the year.
+Christmas tree branches can be used to cover your flower beds in the winter.

 Where does wrapping paper go?